MediaArea/MediaConch/_documentation/HowToUse.md

 ##Display

-The display section will allow a user to apply an XSL to any conformance output XMLs for HTML presentation.
+The Display section will allow a user to apply various display XSLs for use with policy and implementation check reports in the checker section.
+MediaConch has provided example HTML, XML and TXT displays.
+Once a display XSL is imported, it can be actived by selecting the display in the "Choose a Display" dropdown menu located in the Checker section.

 ###Import display set

-Allows a user to import a display file to the display set.
+Allows a user to import a display XSL file to the display set.

 ###Export display set

-Allows a user to export a display file to the display set.
+Allows a user to export a display XSL file to the display set.

 ###Delete selected display file

-Allows a user to delete a display file from the display set.
+Allows a user to delete a display XSL file from the display set.